Priscaakinyi/FruitStore-Website/README.md

-# L-OrealAmbassadorApp
+# FruitStore-Website
-This is an application for student ambassadors in L'Oréal to network. grow and make impact in their community
+This is an application for consumers to purchase fresh fruits at a frienly price